Headspace Case Study

 Initial ratings: 1-5/10

-After Activity 1: 1/10 - 3/10
+After First Activity: 1/10 - 3/10

-After Activity 2: 0/10 - 5/10
+After Second Activity: 0/10 - 5/10

-Activity Feedback:
+Activity Feedback

 Positive reactions to relaxation and enjoyment from realistic soundscapes and simple, calming visuals